SamambaMan/pygeoirish/README.md

     term = re.sub(terms, '', term)
 ```

-This proove very misleading.
+This proved to be very misleading.
 As the "road" level of the data isn`t available in the datasets, removing this specificiality indicator would lead to mistakes. ```Moneen Road , Castlebar, mayo``` after word removal and using the previous regexp would return ```32053,MAYO,Maigh Eo,MAYO,,Td,Bf,N,,152544,MONEEN,An Móinín,,,114879,332055,514849,832061,,,Fiontar,,```. seems misleading.
 Castlebar is an actual local area name, present in the 'Centres of Population' and 'Electoral Districts' files, but not in the 'Townsland' file.

-Also, by the data and this logic, this logic would return two lines:
+Also, by the data and this logic, this would return two lines:

 ```
 32053,MAYO,Maigh Eo,MAYO,,Td,Bf,N,,152544,MONEEN,An Móinín,,,114879,332055,*514849,832061*,,,Fiontar,,
 (54.23033731886605, -9.30600264016595) - seems wrong, north of Belsallagh
 32054,MAYO,Maigh Eo,MAYO,,Td,Bf,N,,152545,MONEEN,An Móinín,,,82055,281030,482031,781048,,,Fiontar,,
 (53.76566422249623, -9.789349579835276) - seems wrong, east of Louisburgh
 ```

 A more suitable address would be: